randyverishop/airflow/UPDATING.md

 ## Master

+### SparkJDBCHook default connection

+For SparkJDBCHook default connection was `spark-default`, and for SparkSubmitHook it was `spark_default`.
+Both hooks now use the "spark_default" which is common pattern across all providers.

 ### Azure Wasb Hook does not work together with Snowflake hook

 The WasbHook in Apache Airflow use a legacy version of Azure library.
 While the conflict is not